bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 $ mvn clean install -DskipTests -PfatJar
 ```

-After the command successfully finished, you can now use _Bigraph Framework_ in other Java projects.
+After the command successfully finishes, you can now use _Bigraph Framework_ in other Java projects.
+All modules of _Bigraph Framework_ have been installed in the local Maven repository.
 Therefore, see [Maven configuration](#maven-configuration) on how to include the individual _Bigraph Framework_ dependencies.

+> **Note:** All parts of Bigraph Framework are also deployed to the Central Repository.

 ### Building the Documentation